AB-GR/blog/content/posts/power-of-interfaces/index.md

 {{<figure src="images/ICompPlugin.png" >}}

-Here is the final version of the code.
+Here is the final version of the code, I would recommend debugging through this code to understand it better.

 ```
 public class Person : IComparable<Person>